 ©Vue Sur Saint Malo Intra Muros Depuis Le Mole Des Noires Saint Malo Loic Lagarde 667 1200px|©Loïc Lagarde

-You will enjoy magnificent views of the sea and the Intra-Muros city, just below.
-It takes about 1 hour to do a complete tour.
+You’ll enjoy magnificent views of the sea and the Intra-Muros city just below.
+Allow around 1 hour for a complete tour.

 Breathtaking views ...